 How is TB spread?

 TB is spread through the air from person to person.
-The TB bacteria enter the air when a person with active TB disease of the lungs or throat coughs, sneezes, speaks or sings.
+The TB bacteria enter the air when a person with active TB disease of the lungs or throat coughs, sneezes, speaks, or sings.
 People nearby may inhale these bacteria into the lungs and become infected.
 Not everyone who has the TB bacteria in their body will become sick with TB disease.
-A person with TB disease in the lungs or throat may spread the disease until he/she has been on appropriate treatment for a period of time.
+A person with TB disease in the lungs or throat may spread the disease until they have been on appropriate treatment for a period of time.

 What is the treatment for TB disease?

 People with TB disease must take several drugs for 6 to 12 months or longer.
 It is very important for people with TB disease to finish the medicine and take the drugs exactly as ordered.
 People who stop taking the drugs too soon can become sick again.
 If people do not take the drugs correctly, the bacteria may become resistant to the TB drugs.